nationalarchives/tdr-git-secrets-check/README.md

 This repository is a Jenkinsfile which periodically runs git secrets against a test file.
 The test file contains 3 fake secrets.

-* A fake AWS account number
+* A fake AWS access key
 * A fake AWS secret key
 * A public AWS account number